SAP/cap-operator/website/content/en/docs/concepts/operator-components/subscription-server.md

 The Subscription Server handles HTTP requests from the [SAP Software-as-a-Service Provisioning service](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/5e8a2b74e4f2442b8257c850ed912f48.html) for tenant subscription operations on SAP Cloud Application Programming Model applications installed in the cluster.

 During the creation of a `saas-registry` service instance (in the provider subaccount), [callback URLs are configured](../../../usage/prerequisites/#sap-software-as-a-service-provisioning-service) to point to the subscription server routes.
+Additionally, the `getDependecies` URLs can also be configured to point to the subscription server routes.

 When a consumer tenant subscribes to an application managed by the operator, the subscription server receives the callback, validates the request, and creates a `CAPTenant` custom resource object for the identified `CAPApplication`.